We offer lessons to the highest level in Bristol and Brighton & Hove.

 Length: 60 minutes

-We should have a good understanding of chords, scales and piano notation.
+We should have a good understanding of piano chords, scales and piano notation.

-How to write and notate longer piano compositions
+How to write piano music and notate longer piano compositions

 Musical styles in depth like baroque, romantic, classical, jazz, impressionist, boogie, ragtime and more

-More about major and minor scales and further chord development
+More about major and minor piano scales and further chord development

-Songs like Air on a G string, Fur Elise and Mission Impossible
+Learn how to play songs like Fur Elise, Air on a G string and Mission Impossible

 Advanced piano lessons

-These piano lessons are aimed at piano players who have been learning to play the piano for quite a long time.
+These piano lessons would be for piano players who have been learning how to play the piano for quite a long time.
 A graded equivalent would be Grade 5 and above.